lemursauce/lemursauce/README.md

 # About Me:
-I am currently a Graduating Senior CSCE student at Texas A&M University.
+I am a recent CSCE graduate at Texas A&M University.

 As an aspiring programmer, I am always trying to push myself further, always looking for opportunities to learn and apply new skills.